techidaily/site-facebook/source/_posts/ending-a-network-the-how-to-of-fb-group-removal.md

  Related:[How to Enable Anonymous Posting in a Facebook Group](https://www.makeuseof.com/how-to-enable-anonymous-facebook-group-posting/)

- Facebook provides a pause option for admins who are overwhelmed with[managing posts and member requests](https://www.makeuseof.com/how-to-use-facebook-moderation-tools-to-manage-groups/) in their group.
+ Facebook provides a pause option for admins who are overwhelmed with [managing posts and member requests](https://www.makeuseof.com/how-to-use-facebook-moderation-tools-to-manage-groups/) in their group.
 When you pause a group, new posts, comments, and reactions will be paused for all members, including admins.

  To notify members, Facebook displays a message at the top of the group, letting them know that activity on the group has been paused.
 This is so they’re not left in the dark as to why they can’t create new posts or make comments.